Diocese of Ogdensburg: 1777 to 1808

-Anti-Catholic bias in New York abated during the American Revolution when Catholic France provided its support to the American rebels.
 The New York Legislature passed a constitution in 1777 that guaranteed freedom of worship for Catholics.
 At this time, the state was technically under the jurisdiction of the Vicariate of London.
 In 1784, when the Apostolic Prefecture of United States of America was erected, it included all of the new United States.
 In 1789, this prefecture became the Diocese of Baltimore.

 The first new settlers in the North Country were Protestants from New England.
 It was only towards 1790 that Acadian Catholic immigrants began settling around Corbeau, now Coopersville, near Lake Champlain.
 They were occasionally visited by French missionaries from Fort Laprairie in the British Province of Lower Canada.

 1808 to 1872

 In 1808, the Diocese of New York was erected.
 It covered all of New York State.
 In 1818, Jacques Leray, son of Count Jacques-Donatien Le Ray de Chaumont, established a colony of French and German Catholics in Jefferson County.
 Leray built several churches for the immigrants as well as for an existing Irish settlement.
 At the same time, Irish and French Canadian immigrants began to arrive, prompting the diocese to found missions for them.
 In Potsdam, the first mass was celebrated in a private home in 1832.

 By 1833, the Diocese of New York had established congregations in Ogdensburg, Carthage, and Plattsburgh.
 Each of them served a number of mission stations.
 The village of Minerva was served by J. Quinn, who travelled there from Troy, 100 miles away.
 The first Catholic church in Malone was constructed in 1837.
 In Watertown, the first Catholic church was opened in 1838.

 In 1847, Pope Pius IX erected the Diocese of Albany, removing all of Upstate New York from the Diocese of New York.
 The establishment of mills and factories in the North Country attracted a large influx of Irish Catholic immigrants.
 The diocese then established new missions at Antwerp, Belleville, and Canton; and parishes at Cape Vincent, Hogansburg, and Keeseville.
 In 1860, Bishop John McCloskey of Albany placed the parish at Carthage under interdict for two years when violent confrontations erupted among the parishioners.